Skip to main content

 Verify Costs

-Review scope and bid totals to confirm tax has been removed:
+Review scope and bid totals to confirm the exemption applied correctly:

 warning